amelmnd/amelmnd/README.md

 🌱 Currently I am working on projects to assimilate all the concepts learned.

-👩🏻‍🏫 I’m currently working on my personal website 😄
+👩🏻‍🏫 I’m currently working on my personal website and other project 😄

 ## My languages and frameworks